Occupation of the Gaza Strip by the United Arab Republic: Egypt's All-Palestine Protectorate (1948–1959)

+Suez Crisis (1956)

+The Egyptian monarchy was abolished in June 1953, with the Kingdom of Egypt being superseded by the Arab Republic of Egypt.
 In 1956, Egypt blockaded the Gulf of Aqaba, assumed national control of the Suez Canal, and blocked it to Israeli shipping—both threatening the young State of Israel and violating the Convention of Constantinople of 1888.
-France and the United Kingdom supported Israel in its determination that the canal should remain open to all nations as per the convention.
+France and the United Kingdom supported Israel in its determination that the Canal should remain open to all nations as per the Convention.

-On October 29, 1956, Israel, France and the United Kingdom invaded the Gaza Strip and Sinai Peninsula initiating the 1956 Suez War.
-Under international pressure, the Anglo-French Task Force withdrew before the end of 1956, and the Israeli army withdrew from the Sinai and Gaza in March, 1957.
+On 29 October 1956, Israel, France and the United Kingdom invaded the Gaza Strip and Sinai Peninsula, initiating the 1956 Suez War.
+Under international pressure, the Anglo-French Task Force withdrew before the end of 1956, and the Israeli army withdrew from the Sinai and Gaza in March 1957.

-UAR administration (1959–67)
+History

+United Arab Republic (1958–1971)

-In 1959, the Gaza Strip was officially merged into the short lived United Arab Republic (which united Egypt and Syria).
-In 1962 the UAR government established a Palestinian Legislative Council elected by the population.
+In 1959, the Gaza Strip was officially merged into the short-lived United Arab Republic (UAR, which united Egypt and Syria).
+In September 1961, Syria became an independent state again by withdrawing from the UAR.
+However, Egypt continued to be officially termed the UAR until 1971, when it was officially renamed as the Arab Republic of Egypt once again.
+In 1962, the UAR government established a Palestinian Legislative Council elected by the population.
 The constitutional document began with the following: